eigenkernel/eigenkernel/README.md

 EigenKernel also works as a mini-application (stand alone eigenvalue problem solver), named EIgenBench.
 This note shows usage of EigenBench shortly.

 EigenBench requires input matrix data in [the MatrixMarket file format](http://math.nist.gov/MatrixMarket/).
 Sample data files are stored in the `matrix/` directory.
+These are part of [ELSES matrix library](http://www.elses.jp/matrix/).

 ## Quick start
 You can build EigenBench only with ScaLAPACK (without ELPA and EigenExa).